CATALPAresearch/format_serial3/readme.md

-Note: *yFbv6wMRnUwgFYC
+# SERIAL 3 - SElf Regulation induced by Adaptive Learning, version 3

-LAD Topics is a *Learning Analytics Dashboard* for Moodle courses.
+Serial 3 is a *Learning Analytics Dashboard* for Moodle courses.
 The dashboard consists of several widgets that can be selected and arranged to the users liking.

-**Implemented Widgets**
+**Features**
 - Progress Chart
 - Learner goals and Indicators
 - Recommendations